saasbook/AV102/week3/scrum.md

-given that you've worked out some process to go through the Sprint you don't want to be blindly repeating that Sprint and hitting the same issues and issues again and again. of course those things can come up in the daily scrum.
+given that you've worked out some process to go through the Sprint you don't want to be blindly repeating that Sprint and hitting the same issues and issues again and again. of course those things can come up in the daily Scrum.
 You've got like an individual block here might be related not just to the technology that you're working with or some particular product;
-they're to do with blocks "I keep on spending all my time in meetings and I can't bear it" or what-have-you so there's an extent to which some of these issues might be highlighted in the daily scrums and might even be resolved in follow up meetings after those.
+they're to do with blocks "I keep on spending all my time in meetings and I can't bear it" or what-have-you so there's an extent to which some of these issues might be highlighted in the daily Scrums and might even be resolved in follow up meetings after those.
 It's yeah a sensible thing to sit down and review the methodology.
-And this is something that we have had trouble regularly doing our respective events in AgileVentures where it's a volunteer staff and we've got everybody involved being volunteers, having their time constrained and so its you know they can attend the daily scrums and - you know - and an interested subset will be involved in the Sprint Review event but the ... the Sprint Retrospective event is much harder to
+And this is something that we have had trouble regularly doing our respective events in AgileVentures where it's a volunteer staff and we've got everybody involved being volunteers, having their time constrained and so its you know they can attend the daily Scrums and - you know - and an interested subset will be involved in the Sprint Review event but the ... the Sprint Retrospective event is much harder to
-... make time for, although very important ... we have with AgileVentures kind of a weekly meeting which is longer in one of the usual scrum times which kinda serves as a sort of planning slash retrospective event;
+... make time for, although very important ... we have with AgileVentures kind of a weekly meeting which is longer in one of the usual Scrum times which kinda serves as a sort of planning slash retrospective event;
 but yeah, so another thing that's important is a Backlog Refinement event and that's not necessarily a separate event but